Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 Some data models like attribution model are built over time and gotten larger and larger.
 Over time, different challenges are overcome and build in the code.
 This repeats and the model gets build iteratively.
 Now everything may be fine, but you'd still want to account for the historical data that cannot be changed.
 It's a difficult balance of consistency, simplicity and scalability.

+## Email templates
+**Roadmap invitation**
+Hi Tony,

+Booking in 30 minutes to go through BI requirements/implications from your 2021 roadmap and any additional data needs you may have.
+We are specifically wondering:

+- Do you have any additional needs outside of what we have listed below?
+- Do you have any pain points in your current work with data that you wish were improved?
+- Longer term is there anything we should keep in the back of our mind?

+The projects we have on our list are:
+- Payment processor (stripe) Q1/Q2
+- LTV model (Q1)

+**Roadmap follow-up**
+PM <> BI 2021 roadmap

+HI,

+To follow up on our roadmap session last week, these are the PM projects we believe should go in the BI 2021 roadmap:
+Thanks for your time yesterday.
+These are the PM projects we believe should go in the BI 2021 roadmap:

+ A few questions around these:
+Is there anything missing that we haven't listed above?
+Can you indicate when you'd like these done by (Q1, Q2, H2) and if there are any timeline dependencies and/or other priorities we need to consider?

+Let me know if you have any questions!

+Thanks,

+Dave

+Hey Molly,

+To follow up on our roadmap session yesterday, these are the projects that we believe should go in the BI 2021 roadmap:

+More + better insights from qualitative data (with a focus on demographic data).
+This project is depending on the successful hire of the Customer Insights role.
+A 'Product Performance Grid' dashboard.
+We can look into what the possibilities are for this - either within Looker or with Tech.
+Do you have any timeline in mind for this?

+Let me know if anything is missing from the list above!
+Let me know if this looks good and if anything is missing.

+Thanks,

+Dave

+**Roadmap reminder**
+Hi Gaby,

+Can you confirm the projects below look good on your end?
+We’re building the roadmap now and I want to make sure we don’t miss anything.

+Thanks,

+Dave

 **BI monthly invitations**
 Hi Nikita,